 (AGES 5-10 / GRADES K - 5)

 Cub Scouting is a year-round program uniquely designed to meet the needs of youth who are in K-5th grade (or 5-10 years of age).
 This is the first and the biggest of the Scouting programs.
-The Cub Scout program is a fun and educational experience concerned with values and give the Scouts a sense of personal achievement.
-It provides positive place where youth can enjoy safe, wholesome activities and focus on building character, improving physical fitness, teaching practical skills and developing a spirit of community service.
+The Cub Scout program is a fun and educational experience concerned with values and gives the Scouts a sense of personal achievement.
+It provides a positive place where youth can enjoy safe, wholesome activities and focus on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
 Download the Cub Scout Parent's Guide here.

 Cub Scouts Belong to a Pack and a Den

 Every Cub Scout is a member of a Cub Scout pack.
 A pack is a large group of Scouts.
 The pack is divided into smaller groups called dens.
 Each dens has six to eight Scouts about the same age that live in the same area.
 The Cub Scouts meet in their dens each week, and a pack meeting is held for all Cub Scouts and their families once a month.
 The Cub Scout pack belongs to a church, a school or some other group in your community.
 This group makes sure your pack has trained adult leaders, a place to meet and exciting things to do.

 There is a lot to do as a Cub Scout.
 Cub Scouts do things like games, derby races, contests, sports and community projects.
 They get to go on field trips, camping and other outdoor adventures.
 They do many different things for fun and learning.

 While having fun, Cub Scouts will earn badges and awards.
 They will work on projects with their family and everyone will feel good about what they’ve accomplished.
 As a Cub Scout earns a badge, the Cub Scout and an adult member of your family take part in a ceremony.
 This is a way to say “thank you” to the family for helping the Cub Scout earn their award.